jippey67/sdc-p5/README.md

 5|4|2|ALL|0.9950
 5|4|1|ALL|0.9941

 In bold the highest accuracies.
 Trying to run the training on an even larger number of orientations wasn't succesful because of an unacceptable long training time.
-For the same reason I chose to go with 9 orientations (and 4 pixels per cell, 2 cells/block and ALL layers): The accuracy is not that much different from the highest accuracy features and, as processing time is important for creating a working video pipeline, this helps in reducing processor time.

-I investigated In the next step (three feature optimalization) I will consider other color spaces, but for HOG I kept it to HSV, for complexity reasons.
-HOG was tested on various values of number of orientatations, pixels per cell, cells per block, and the color layer of the image.
-The results made immediately clear that the image layers need to be combined to arrive at a useful feature.
-Single layer accuracy never reached 0.99 whereas a combination of the three layers easily reached that figure.
-The table below shows the accuracy with varying parameters.
-I left out the results of the single channel HOG for brevity.
+The results are very promising with such high accuracy.
+However the car images used are always completely filling the image.
+In scanning over the images in the video pipeline this will certainly not always be the case.
+So to make the classifier more general I wanted to include spatial binning and color histograms as well.
+Including all three HOG image layers in a combined search wasn't workable as that consumed too much processing power.
+I decided to just use one HOG layer instead (layer 0), in the further research.

 ### training the combinations of features

-Some preliminary research made clear that HOG parameters are already providing good solutions.
-RGB is not a good color space, but the HSV, LUV, HLS, YUV and YCrCb all made sense to further investigate.
-Using a single layer of a color space degraded performance considerably, so will not be considered.
-Spatial binning made some difference both in accuracy as in training time. histogram increasing bins to 64 also increased accuracy and training time.
-Training time is a measure for performance using the feature in a video pipeline.
-So we want this to be small.

-See what maximum accuracy we can achieve: imagesize 64x64 (source image resolution), 64 bins for histograms, try this on all color spaces mentioned above and on all combinations of feature vectors (spatial binning, color histograms, HOG).
-As the accuracy varied to some extent from training to training, I decided to run those combinations 10 times and average the accuracies, shown in the table below.

-training on a SVM with a linear kernel
+In this next step (three feature optimalization) I also considered other color spaces, to obtain a feeling for what they do when used with the various features.
+The table below shows results for imagesize 64x64, 64 bins for histograms:

 **color space**|**spatial color binning**|**histograms of color**|**HOG**|**average test accuracy**|**standard deviation**
 :-----:|:-----:|:-----:|:-----:|:-----:|:-----: